abrahamoaks/Hepatitis-Mortality-Prediction-with-Flask-Web-App-Project/README.md

 ## Business Problem
 ### Problem Context
 Patients with hepatitis have been continously increasing.
 An estimated 354 million people worldwide live with hepatitis B or C, and for most, testing and treatment remain beyond reach.
-Early diagnosis and treatment of chronic hepatitis may prevent complications such as cirrhosis (scarring of the liver), liver failure and liver cancer.
+Early detection is key to prioritizing and planning treatment plans for patients with low chances of survival from the disease.

 *Source:https://who.int/health-topics/hepatitis#tab=tab_1*